AzureTruck/IoT/README.md

 All three devices are connected to the Azure cloud services but third one is configured as "Edge" device.

-## Microsoft Azure services for IoT
+## Microsoft Azure cloud services for IoT

 As you can see on the architecture diagram each device is connected with Azure cloud.
 Below I described each Azure service used in Azure Truck IoT solution.